adamdjbrett/nabpr/_posts/2019-08-11-weaver-baptists-holy-spirit.md

   caption_url: "https://www.baylorpress.com/9781481310062/baptists-and-the-holy-spirit/"
 show_meta: true
 ---
+NABPR Member Doug Weaver, Professor of Baptist Studies and Director of Undergraduate Studies at Baylor University in the Department of Religion has published a new book on the complicated relationship between Baptists and Holiness-Pentecostal-Charismatic movements.
 Baptists possess a rich history when it comes to their interaction with the Holy Spirit, and Doug Weaver guides us through it in *Baptists and the Holy Spirit - The Contested History with Holiness-Pentecostal-Charismatic Movements.*

 Order with code: `17FALL19` for 20% off and free shipping.
 [Baylor Press](https://baylorpr.es/BaptandSpirit)